 - Pick Over the Beans: Dried beans are like any other raw vegetable product; they need to be cleaned properly before using.
 With beans, it is possible that small pebbles or bits of dirt got into the beans during the harvesting and packaging processes.
 So run your hands through the dry beans, turning them over to see if you find any bits of rock or dirt.
 Then rinse them in clean water before soaking.

-- Add Vinegar or Lemon: When making any soupy dish, and any bean dish (and red beans and rice is kind of both), I will often taste the mixture and feel like it’s a little flat, even with the appropriate seasonings.
-Adding a spoon or two of vinegar or lemon juice is a great way to boost the flavor without adding more salt or too much spice.
+- Add Vinegar or Lemon: When making any soupy dish and any bean dish (and red beans and rice are kind of both), I will taste the mixture before serving, and if I feel like it’s a little flat, even with the appropriate seasonings, I add a spoon or two of vinegar or lemon juice.
+It is a great way to boost the flavor without adding more salt or too much spice.
 Try it!